Atmosera-CoPilot-Dev/copilot-examples/README.md

 * Markdown.
 See [markdown](./markdown/) - Here we'll use Copilot to build a simple markdown document with a table of contents and some sections.
 * Code translation.
 See [translate-code](./translate-code/) - Here we'll use Copilot to translate some code from Python to Go.
 * SQL.
 See [sql](./sql/) - Here we'll use Copilot to build a simple SQL queries on a 3 table DB.
+* Security.
+See [security](./security/) - Here we have a python script that suffers from SQL injection.
+We'll ask Copilot if there are any vulnerabilities and it will suggest a fix.
 * Getting up to speed on a new code base.
 See [new-codebase](./new-codebase/) - Here we'll look at how you can use Copilot to get up to speed on a new code base.

+TBD:

+.copilot_ignore